XinshaoAmosWang/Ranked-List-Loss-for-DML/README.md

 ## Dependencies and Setup
 The core functions are implemented using C++ in the [caffe](https://github.com/BVLC/caffe) framework.
 We use matlab interfaces matcaffe for data preparation.

-* Clone our repository and the submodule: Simply copy and execute following commands in the command line
+* Clone our repository: Simply copy and execute following commands in the command line

     ```bash
     git clone git@github.com:XinshaoAmosWang/Ranked-List-Loss-for-D